Generic Name: Hydroxyzine Injection (hye DROX i zeen)

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

-- An unsafe heartbeat that is not normal (long QT on ECG) has happened with this medicine.
+- An unsafe heartbeat that is not normal (long QT on ECG) has happened with hydroxyzine injection.
 This may raise the chance of sudden death.
 Talk with the doctor.

 - Unsafe heart problems and sometimes death have rarely happened when hydroxyzine injection was given with alcohol or certain other drugs that may slow your actions.
 Talk with your doctor.